vajrakumar/ErrorHandeling/README.md

         req.model = model;
         next();
     }).catch(function (err) {
-        req.errorMessage = 'Failed to get user.'
+        req.errorMessage = 'Failed to get user.';
         next(err);
     });
 });
 ```

-Where we use bookshelf to get the particular user record from PGSQL.
-Let's assume we have no user record associated with id 24, so it will throw an error (because we have passed `require: true` to `fetch`, if require is set to false it will not throw an error. for more details go through [Bookshelfjs](http://bookshelfjs.org/)) and the control is passed to the catch block where we append a user friendly error message on request object then call next with error object.
+Where we use `bookshelf` to get the particular user record from `PGSQL`.
+Let's assume we have no user record associated with id 24, so it will throw an error (because we have passed `require: true` to `fetch`, if `require` is set to `false` `bookshelf` will not throw an error. for more details go through [Bookshelfjs](http://bookshelfjs.org/)) and the control is transferred to the catch block where we append a user friendly error message to request object (`req.errorMessage = 'Failed to get user.';`) then call `next` with error object (`next(err);`).

-The only difference between error-hanlding middleware and others is, error handling middleware will be defined after all other middlewares on the app object with 4 arguments instead 3.
+The only difference between error-hanlding middleware and others is, they should be defined after all other middlewares on the app object with 4 arguments instead of 3.

 ```
 function error(err, req, res, next) {